bitrix24/b24restdocs/api-reference/crm/leads/userfield/crm-lead-userfield-list.md

-# Get a List of Fields crm.lead.userfield.list
+# Get a list of fields crm.lead.userfield.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}